polkadot-developers/polkadot-docs/develop/integrations/indexers.md

     ---

-    SubQuery is a fast, flexible, and reliable open-source data decentralised infrastructure network, providing both RPC and indexed data to consumers around the world.
+    SubQuery is a fast, flexible, and reliable open-source data decentralised infrastructure network that provides both RPC and indexed data to consumers worldwide.
-    The SubQuery Data Indexer is a open-source data indexer that provides you with custom APIs for your web3 project across multiple supported chains.
+    The SubQuery Data Indexer is an open-source data indexer that provides you with custom APIs for your web3 project across multiple supported chains.

     [:octicons-arrow-right-24: Reference](https://subquery.network/){target=\_blank}